ramannkhanna2/accenture_14th/README.md

 # accenture_14th

-NEW CLUSTER DETAILS IS TURNED ON AND BELOW ARE THE DETAILS ... ( for today will extend the labs to 11 pm )
+NEW CLUSTER DETAILS IS TURNED ON AND BELOW ARE THE DETAILS ... ( for today will extend the labs till 11 pm )

 ```